wanghaisheng/responsive-landing-page-starter/content/blog/en/server-side-analytics-with-jamstack-sites.md

 ## The Solution

 Server-side analytics has become a popular way to track user activity.
-It doesn't have the scope of traditional analytics (it can't easy track on-page interactions), but it can capture important details, like unique page views.
+It doesn't have the scope of traditional analytics (it can't easily track on-page interactions), but it can capture important details, like unique page views.

 Hosting platforms such as [Netlify](https://www.netlify.com/), or Edge providers like Cloudflare and Fastly, offer Server-side analytics as part of their solutions.
 But, when using a provider for analytics, you're often restricted in how you can warehouse that information, limiting internal reporting.